NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Domain local to universal

-        4.  []{#the_Windows .anchor}In a domain running at the Windows
-            Server 2012 R2 domain functional level, which of the following security principals can be members of a global group?
+        4. In a domain running at the Windows Server 2012 R2 domain functional level, which of the following security principals can be members of a global group?
 (Choose all that apply.)

             a.  ***Users***